 (a) any declared plant, declared animal or prohibited material is on or in that vehicle, vessel, aircraft or train;

-(b) any animal or thing is being brought into the State on or in that vehicle, vessel, aircraft or train contrary to section 74; or
+[(b) deleted]

 (c) any chemical is being transported on or in that vehicle, vessel, aircraft or train contrary to section 83A.

 (2) An inspector or authorised person may take possession of any declared plant or declared animal or prohibited material found in the course of a search and inspection under subsection (1).